 • constant desire to scratch your eyes;

-• restlessness while sleeping;
+• restlessness during sleep;

 • decreased appetite.

-Causes and factors of development
+Causes and development factors

 The reasons for the development of conjunctivitis in a newborn are often associated with the following factors: